Hospital Malpractice Lawyer Salt Lake City, UT

-Hospital malpractice is a type of medical malpractice that involves error, omission, negligence, or improper conduct on part of the hospital employees or administration.
+If you have been a victim of hospital malpractice, our Salt Lake City, UT hospital malpractice lawyer is here to help.
 When doctors or hospital workers act negligently, they can cause harm to the patient under their care.
 Injuries that are the result of hospital malpractice can be serious, catastrophic, and even deadly.
 Unfortunately, these incidents are more common in the U.S. than many people realize.
-Victims who suffered injuries due to hospital malpractice have a right to file a claim against the at-fault party.
+If you’ve suffered injuries due to hospital malpractice, you have a right to file a claim against the at-fault party.
+Contact Rasmussen & Miner today to schedule a free consultation.

 Medical malpractice can cause several types of birth injuries, such as the following listed below.
 This is not an exhaustive list, but it is some of the most common birth injuries that medical malpractice can cause.

-Some symptoms of earth injuries that are caused by medical malpractice are listed below.
+Some symptoms and injuries that are caused by medical malpractice are listed below.
 This is not an exhaustive list, but simply some of the most common symptoms of birth injuries.

 • Arching neck and body